i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

   nonce :: Counter-based nonce, 12 bytes.
            Starts at 0 and incremented for each message.
            First four bytes are always zero.
+           In new session message:
+           Last eight bytes are the nonce from the message header.
+           In existing session message:
-           Last eight bytes are the counter, little-endian encoded.
+           Last eight bytes are the message number (N), little-endian encoded.
            Maximum value is 2**64 - 2.
-           Connection must be dropped and restarted after it reaches that value.
+           Session must be ratcheted before N reaches that value.
-           The value 2**64 - 1 must never be sent.
+           The value 2**64 - 1 must never be used.

   ad :: In new session message:
         Associated data, 32 bytes.
-        The SHA256 hash of all preceding data.
-        In existing session message:
+        The SHA256 hash of the preceding data (public key and nonce) In existing session message:
         Zero bytes